Philadelphia Game Lab

 The Philadelphia Game Lab (PGL) was a non-profit organization (501c3) to facilitate the growth and visibility of small-team development of creative technologies in the Philadelphia region.
-In the past, PGL executed several funded game development and game technology projects, including Sonic, a low-level toolset for the creation of audio-only games, and Lux, a platform for the creation of collaborative games.
-Both Sonic and Lux were developed under a permissive MIT License.
+PGL created game development tools, including a toolset for the creation of audio-only games and a platform for the creation of collaborative games.
+Both tools were developed under a permissive MIT License.
 As of 2022, PGL is no longer in operation.

 Location

 PGL was formerly located on the 5th floor of 30 South 15th Street (the Graham Building).
 Prior to this it was located at the Benjamin's Desk building.

 Funding

 PGL was backed by a D2PA Grant from the Commonwealth of Pennsylvania.

 History

 Nathan Solomon founded PGL in late 2011.
 Philadelphia Game Lab compared itself to diverse initiatives, including Boston's MassDiGi, Toronto's Hand Eye Society, New York University's Game Center, and creative facilitators/organizations such as The Wild Rumpus, Babycastles, and Juegosrancheros.
 Solomon said of the Philadelphia business environment: "We should emphasize bootstrapped entities, and reject the model of massive scalability (required by the conventional tech venture capital model), as the primary requirement of a tech startup.
 I'm not saying that if someone has offered funding and takes it, that's a bad thing; however, this city should brand itself as so good for bootstrapping that it has a unique value that cannot be found in NYC or San Francisco or even Boston."

 Regarding PGL's location in Philadelphia, Solomon said, "From a hard numbers perspective, Philadelphia probably has the lowest per-capita number of professional game developers for a city its size in North America.
 At the same time, though, Philadelphia is a great place for creative and technical initiatives, and I think there's a valid argument that we're uniquely strong in grassroots initiatives here, especially those for social or creative good."